juju/docs/src/en/reference-hook-tools.md

 necessarily _accurate_, in that you will always see settings that:

   - were accurate at some point in the reasonably recent past
-  - are always the same within a single hook run...
-  - _except_ when inspecting the unit's own relation settings, in which case local changes from `relation-set` will be seen correctly.
+  - are always the same within a single hook run, _except_ when inspecting the unit's own relation settings, in which case local changes from `relation-set` will be seen correctly.

 You should never depend upon the presence of any given key in `relation-get` output.
 Processing that depends on specific values (other than `private-address`)